 General Electric Telechron Clock Model 531, "The Lorraine", 1929.

-These are a few photos showing different details of a typical American 8-day mantle clock.
-This movement was designed to strike the hours on a gong, and a bell on the half hours.
+Gilbert - This movement was designed to strike the hours on a gong, and a bell on the half hours.
 In some pictures, you will note that the hour hammer has been bent to strike the bell.
 It is similar in general details, to the movement used in the Gilbert Tambour clock shown above.
+This movement has a 1902 date stamp.

 Train wheels and pinions: